 Louis and Brodan are excited to extend their coaching and mentorship experience to a bigger community through the Dynamite Basketball.

-Like every boy with hoop dreams, Coach Thiel was fascinated by the game at an early age, but did not grow into his full potential until later in his career; he was at best a mediocre High School player but showed determination and discipline to reach his goals of becoming a College Athlete and Graduate.
+Like every boy with hoop dreams, Coach Thiel was fascinated by the game at an early age, but did not grow into his full potential until later in his career; he was at best a mediocre high school player but showed determination and discipline in reaching his goals of becoming a College Athlete and Graduate.
 Coach Thiel completed a Bachelor of Arts and Science at Quest University before attaining a Bachelor of Education and Teaching Certification at Simon Fraser University.
-He focused his undergraduate studies on how role modeling in educational institutions and through sport can impact lives.
+He focused his undergraduate studies on the way in which role modeling in educational institutions and through sport can impact lives.
 Since graduation, Coach Thiel has achieved the degree of Master of Education in a program of study focusing on Positive Coaching at the University of Missouri.

 During University, Coach Thiel was a member of the Varsity Basketball team at Capilano and Quest Universities.
 During his playing days, he was known as a dominant rebounder, being in the top ten on three separate occasions in the Pacwest Conference through his eligibility.
-Coach Thiel is an athlete at heart, which has made his transition into coaching seamlessly.
-He has spent the past three summers coaching provincial teams within Basketball BC where he was a U17 assistant coach, and a U14 Head Coach twice.
+Coach Thiel is an athlete at heart, and has made his transition into coaching seamlessly.
+He has spent the past three summers coaching provincial teams within Basketball BC where he was a U17 Assistant Coach, and a U14 Head Coach twice.

 Coach Thiel was a Coach and Basketball Coordinator at St. George’s School in Vancouver, where the program reached new heights under his tutelage.
 In 2016, Coach Thiel was named Director of Basketball Operations at Quest University Canada in Squamish, British Columbia.

 Louis had a tremendous career as a player at Richmond High and Langara College.
 In HS, Louis was a Provincial All-Star, MVP, and led his team to the AAA Provincial Championship in 1991.

-In College at Langara College, Louis was a two-time All-Canadian, College Player of the Year, is currently still the PacWest Conferences leader career Points Per Game with 24.38 (5.3 PPG ahead of the next highest athlete).
+At Langara College, Louis was a two-time All-Canadian, College Player of the Year, and is currently still the PacWest Conferences leader, with career Points Per Game of 24.38 (5.3 PPG ahead of the next highest athlete).